wfraher/jekyll-now/_posts/2020-01-19-qlearning.markdown

 comments: true
 ---

 In my last post, we investigated what reinforcement learning is and how CEM-ES, a simple evolutionary algorithm, can be used to solve certain environments.
+In this post, we will investigate a technique called Q-learning and its successes.